-You can use the following CLI command to transition ResourceManager rm1 to Standby mode:
+You can use the following CLI command to transition ResourceManager "rm1" to Standby mode:

 '''

-yarn rmadmin -transitionToStandby rml
+yarn rmadmin -transitionToStandby rm1

 '''

-FOR AUTOMATIC FAILOVER: If you configured automatic ResourceManager failover, no action is required.
-The Active ResourceManager is chosen automatically.
+AUTOMATIC FAILOVER: If you configured automatic ResourceManager failover, no action is required - the Active ResourceManager will be chosen automatically.

-7. Start all remaining unstarted cluster services using the instructions provided in the "Controlling HDP Services Manually" chapter of the HDP Reference Guide.
+7. Start all remaining unstarted cluster services using the instructions provided in "Controlling HDP Services Manually," in the HDP Reference Guide.